www.RogerWendell.com

 Anyway, in addition to China I've been fortunate to visit various other places around the world, including Africa, where the squatty potty is the norm.
 And, it appears to me that most of the world has us beat when it comes to toilets in this regard.
 Clearly, the squatty is quicker, cleaner, and much more natural than sitting on a huge porcelain insulator.
 Squatties also use a lot less resources and are much easier to construct and maintain.

-China Train Toilet During my trip through China I found the "squatty potty" to be in full use everywhere - including their trains!
+China Train Toilet During my trips through China and India I found the "squatty potty" to be in full use everywhere - including their trains!

 Platforms?